milanmk/actions-file-deployer/README.md

 # FTP/SFTP file deployer

 Fast and customizable deployment with parallel connections and proxy support.
-Deploy only changed files or do full sync.
+Deploy only changed files or do full sync/mirror of repository content.

 This is a composite GitHub Action (Linux runner) for deploying repository content to remote server.